davidselassie/yelp-friday-shots/README.md

 ------------------------------
 1. The shooter must have both of their feet on the ground and be behind the line where the color of tile changes.
-1. The shooter must use a single-shot nerf gun.
-No shooter may claim a gun or dart -- all equipment (including personal equipment) must be available to all shooters.
+1. The shooter is allowed one dart and one single-shot Nerf gun to strike the bell.
+The gun need not be used.
 1. The dart must strike the bell directly without first contacting anything else.